sqltechhead/sqltechhead.github.io/_posts/Azure/YamlPipelines/2023-05-10-PassingComplexObjectsToJobMatrix.md

     matrix:
 ```

 A matrix can be defined in a very similar way to a complex object.
-So lets use MSBuild as an example with MSBuild usually you will have a debug and a release configuration.
+So lets use MSBuild as an example, with MSBuild usually you will have a debug and a release configuration.
 Debug for testing and release for production.
 You could set you matrix as below

 ```yaml
 jobs: